The ShenValley 7 And Week 2 Predictions

 Brookville last week: Brookville 35, Patrick Henry-Roanoke 15

 Notes: Turner Ashby has lost six in a row to Brookville with its last win coming in a 21-13 victory in 2005. ...
 The Knights scored on their first five possessions in a 47-6 win over Fort Defiance in Week 1. ...
 Turner Ashby running back Sam Shickel had six carries for 134 yards and two scores in the season-opening victory. ...
 Knights senior Jalin Quintanilla had 173 yards of total offense in Week 1, including an 87-yard kickoff return for a touchdown on the game's opening play. ...
 Addison Simmons and Dylan Eppard are in their third seasons as the starting linebackers for the TA defense. ...
 The Knights have not played the Bees since 2015. ...
 Brookville went 6-1 last season with its lone loss coming in a 42-14 rout at the hands of Liberty Christian Academy in the Region 3C semifinals. ...
 The Bees have had just one losing season since 2019. ...
-Brookville senior guard Jalin Callahan is a three-year starter on offense and also serves as the team's starting nose guard on the defensive side of the ball. ...
-Bees senior Ke'eric Davis is a transfer from Heritage-Lynchburg that will start at running back and linebacker. ...
+Brookville is in its third season under coach Jonathan Meeks. ...
+The Bees graduated 21 seniors from last season. ...
 Brookville quarterback Drake McDaniel is the reigning Seminole District Offensive Player of the Year and was 5-of-7 passing for 137 yards and two touchdowns in a Week 1 win over Patrick Henry-Roanoke. ...
 The Bees scored the first 35 points of the game in the victory.

 Prediction: Brookville 31, Turner Ashby 28